Alexey-Koren/rsschool-cv/cv.md

 # Resume
 **First name:** Alexey
 **Last Name:**  Koren
 **Sex:** Male
 **Age:** 22

 ## Contact info
 **Phone number:** +375 (29) 138-33-03
 **Linkedin:** [link](https://www.linkedin.com/in/alexey-koren/)

+## Summary
+Now I'm free for a new opportunities.
+So I decided to take courses to test myself and my knowledge.
+To exclude possible spaces, learn something new.
+And find new connections.
+Every day I'm learning information related to Frond-end, i'm practicing and coding.

 ## Skills
 **Programming languages**